woossi0/suite/docs/usermanual/source/processing/scripting/index.rst

 =========

 The OpenGeo Suite includes scripting libraries that add spatial capabilities to dynamic scripting languages.
 The following sections will discuss how to create scripts to add new functionality and leverage existing functionality in the OpenGeo Suite.

+For more information about scripting, please see the `scripting <../../geoserver/community/scripting/>`_ section of the GeoServer reference, specifically the `overview <../../geoserver/community/scripting/overview.html>`_, `hooks <../../geoserver/community/scripting/hooks.html>`_, and the full `scripting reference <../../geoserver/community/scripting/reference.html>`_

 .. toctree::
    :maxdepth: 2